nus-cs2113-AY2324S2/ip/README.md

 # Massimo Boi User Guide
 Welcome to Massimo Boi!
 This guide will help you effectively manage your tasks using various commands.
 Please follow the instructions below:

+## Running the file: `java -jar`
+- Right-click the file and copy the file path (For MAC hold option once you right-click).
+- Open command line and navigate to the directory where the jar file is located.
+- Run the file using `java -jar FILEPATH`.

 ## Adding a Task
 There are 3 main types of tasks you can add.
 To add a task, use the following command format based on the type of task:
 ### Todo Task: